felipetovarhenao/bellplay/README.md

 With a wide variety of bell functions, **bellplay~** offers an extensive and flexible approach to algorithmic audio, enabling users to design intricate and complex sounds with granular precision.
 Moreover, its feature-based representation of buffers allows for more advanced audio techniques such as audio mosaicing and concatentive synthesis.
 To start learning **bellplay~**, please refer to the tutorials, as well as its reference documentation, where all available bell functions are listed.

+If you are new to bell or programming in general, please refer to the [bell tutorials](https://felipe-tovar-henao.com/bell-tutorials/) for a musician-friendly introduction to the language.

 Additionally, to learn more about the bell programming language, please refer to its introductory publication:
 Giavitto, J.-L., & Agostini, A. (2019, June).
 Bell, a textual language for the bach library.
 ICMC 2019 - International Computer Music Conference. https://hal.science/hal-02348176